haruto89610/puguette/README.md

 ## Hardware Specification

 There are 2 different (although similar) actuators designed.
 One for the x8318s motor, and one for the 8308 motor.
 The total torque for each actuator is approx. 55Nm.
-The 8308 motor is connected to a 1:2 timing belt system to further increase torque.
+The 8308 motor is connected to a 12:21 chain transmission system to further increase torque.

 | Name | Unit | Description |
 | :--- | :--- | :--- |